-The Festival has been drawing crowds since 1986.
+The festival has been drawing crowds since 1986.
 What is the magic behind the success?
-It all starts with the Festival program: always innovative, even surprising, a mix of old classics and rising stars.
-According to project manager Ari Lehtola, this is thanks to the artistic ambitions and high quality criteria of the four professionals who choose the films and invite the special guests: Peter von Bagh, internationally acclaimed director Aki Kaurismäki, Mika Kaurismäki and Timo Malmi.
+It all starts with the programme: always innovative, even surprising, a mix of old classics and rising stars.
+According to project manager Ari Lehtola, this is thanks to the artistic ambitions and high quality criteria of the professionals who choose the films and invite the special guests.

 Don’t forget to sleep

-For an event this big you need some help.
+For an event this big, you need some help.
 Each year nearly 300 volunteers keep Midnight Sun going strong.
-Food, accommodation and a free entry to the screenings are provided – plus, you get to know a lot of fun people!
+Food, accommodation and free entry to the screenings are provided – plus, you get to know a lot of fun people.

 Annu Suvanto, a student from Turku, southwestern Finland, has volunteered five times.
 “I come back for the films and the people,” she says.
 “I have made many friends here.
 Sodankylä is relaxed, free of hierarchies.
 The staff and the guests mix together quite well.
 It makes the festival special.”